ahrex/m1-utm-linux/arm64-arch/README.md

 ### Non-root user

-It's generally recommended to use the root account for day-to-day operations.
-Create a non-root user by running the following, replacing `<USERNAME>` as
+It's generally not recommended to use the root account for day-to-day operations.
+Create a non-root user by running the following, replacing `<USERNAME>` as appropriate:
-appropriate:

     useradd --gid users --groups wheel --create-home --shell /bin/zsh --uid 501 <USERNAME>